Introduction: Maryland Itemized Deductions 2021

-For Federal taxes, the choice to itemize or use the standard deduction is usually an easy one.
+The choice to itemize or use the standard deduction for Federal taxes is usually easy.
 If your itemized deductions are higher than the standard deduction, then you itemize.
+Otherwise, you take the standard deduction.
 Well, with the passage of the 2018 Tax Cuts and Jobs Act, the choice is no longer that simple.

 Itemized Deductions Before the Tax Cuts and Jobs Act

-Before the 2018 Tax Cuts and Jobs Act, taxpayers were able to itemize and deduct their state taxes on their federal returns.
+Before the 2018 Tax Cuts and Jobs Act, taxpayers could itemize and deduct their state taxes on their federal returns.
 These deductions included state income taxes paid (or, in some cases, state sales taxes paid) and state real estate taxes.
-For high-income taxpayers, this was a substantial deduction, and favorably impacted overall tax liability.
+This was a substantial deduction for high-income taxpayers and favorably impacted overall tax liability.

 However, the Tax Cuts and Jobs act included limitations on these state tax deductions, now known as SALT limitations.
-Taxpayers may now deduct a maximum amount of $10,000 for state and local taxes.
-The SALT limitation, along with the elimination of miscellaneous itemized deductions, has dramatically reduced total itemized deductions for many taxpayers.
+Taxpayers may now deduct a maximum of $10,000 for state and local taxes.
+The SALT limitation and the elimination of miscellaneous itemized deductions have dramatically reduced total itemized deductions for many taxpayers.

 Should I Itemize or Take the Standard Deduction on my Federal Return?

 This leads back to the initial question; can I itemize my Maryland deductions?
 Maryland forces taxpayers to use the same deduction method as they used on their Federal tax return.
-Meaning, if you use the standard deduction for your federal taxes, you must use the standard deduction on your Maryland taxes.
-For a married couple, the 2020 Maryland standard deduction is $4,550.
+Therefore, if you use the standard deduction for your federal taxes, you must use the standard deduction on your Maryland taxes.
+For a married couple, the 2021 Maryland standard deduction for 2021 is $4,700; for a single, the standard deduction is $2,350.

 Analyzing for Maryland Itemized or Standard Deductions